-Parents with a complaint about their child's medical condition should discuss these directly with Mollie Robberts or Petula Chamberlain in the first instance.
-If they cannot resolve the matter, they will direct parents to the school's complaints procedure.
+Family with a complaint about their child's medical condition should discuss these directly with Mollie Robberts or Petula Chamberlain in the first instance.
+If they cannot resolve the matter, they will direct family to the school's complaints procedure.